gqi/oct_27_twitter_troll_project/README.md

 R markdown file outlining analysis steps: oct_26_analysis_outline.Rmd

 To run the code, download the entire folder and open the R project file twitter_troll_project.Rproj.
 Then run the R markdown.
+Please install the packages imported in the first block before you run the code.

+Be sure to use R version 3.3.1 and RStudio version 0.99.902/0.99.903.
+Older version may not work.